wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 Perhaps the most intensive tutorial is <a target="_blank" href="https://realpython.com/courses/python-development-visual-studio-code-setup-guide/">the Setup Guid from RealPython</a>

+<a target="_blank" href="http://michaelcrump.net/using-github-with-visualstudio-code/">Using GitHub, by Michael Crump</a>

+<a target="_blank" href="https://code.visualstudio.com/docs/editor/versioncontrol">Version Control in VS Code</a>

 <a target="_blank" href="https://www.youtube.com/watch?v=UcW1FHNvy8M">VIDEO: Supercharge Your JavaScript Debugging Workflow With VS Code</a>

-<a target="_blank" href="http://michaelcrump.net/using-github-with-visualstudio-code/">From Michael Crump</a>

 <a target="_blank" href="https://scotch.io/courses/make-visual-studio-code-your-editor/">
 Make Visual Studio Code Your Editor video course at Scotch.io</a> by  Chris Sevilleja (@chrisoncode), with code from 2017 by @sevilayha at <a target="_blank" href="https://github.com/scotch-io/vscode-course">https://github.com/scotch-io/vscode-course</a>